 Performing an MVP exercise is key to delivering successful products.
-This allows Scrum teams to explore the product feasibility and help them to decide which features to cut and which to leave in.
+This allows Scrum Teams to explore the product feasibility and help them to decide which features to cut and which to leave in.
 Once a minimal product is chalked out, a prototype can be built and tested with actual users to validate if it is usable and valuable.

 Practical Tip: I've found this story mapping exercise by Jeff Patton a great way to create MVP along with my Scrum team.
-This exercise requires great collaboration between all the roles in Scrum and it is fun too.
+This exercise requires great collaboration between all the accountabilities in Scrum and it is fun too.

 Author Bernadette Jiwa describes how to connect with customers by embracing empathy, relevance, and affinity.
 Below are two tactics that are inspired by her work mentioned in the book Meaningful.

 2. Staying Relevant to Customers by Understanding What They Really Want